caseylazik/LeetCode-Interview-Helper/README.md

 # LeetCode/Interview-Preparation-Kit

-Too for selecting good problems for interview preparation (both technical and behavioral).
+For selecting problems for interview preparation (both technical and behavioral) with their explanations.

 # How to run the code